IlliniHyperloopComputing/Pod/CentralComputing/tests/README.md

+# Full Scale Tests
-# Parking Lot / Vacuum Chamber / External Sub Track / Hyperloop Test Track Open Air
+  _These tests are designed for the: Parking Lot / Vacuum Chamber / External Sub Track / Hyperloop Test Track Open Air_
-1. Sensor Tests.
-No Motor / No Brake
+1. Sensor Tests. **No Motor / No Brake**
     * Ability to test all sensors without any motor or brake actuation.
     * **Run the "-na" version of the software**.
       * This is the `NO_ACTION` version which prevents any actuation
-2. Automatic State Transitions with low thresholds.
-No Motor / No Brake
+2. Automatic State Transitions with low thresholds. **No Motor / No Brake**
     * Lower the thresholds that trigger state transitions.
     * Push Pod on cart or rail, to test state transitions with accelerometer and optical encoders
     * **Run the "-na" version of the software**.
       * This is the `NO_ACTION` version which prevents any actuation
       * Modify Configuration file to lower transition thresholds.
-3. Test Brakes.
-No Motor / Brake Only
+3. Test Brakes. **No Motor / Brake Only**
     * Pod is pushed up to speed manually, coasts, and brakes on its own
     * Automatic transition thresholds are lowered
     * **Run the normal version of the software**.
       * Modify Flight Plan to ensure motor doesn't throttle up.
       * Brakes will actuate as normal
       * Modify Configuration file to lower transition thresholds.
-4. Simulate Full Run.
-Motor / Brake
+4. Simulate Full Run. **Motor / Brake**
     * Pod accelerates for a brief period under its own power, coasts, and brakes on its own
     * Automatic transition thresholds are lowered.
     * This test can be scaled for different lengths and motor powers